digita-percom/digita-percom.github.io/README.md

   [DIGITA25 Website](https://digita-percom.github.io/2025/)

 - **DIGITA 2026**
-  The second edition of DIGITA will take place in Turin, Italy, in 2026, continuing the tradition of fostering innovation and collaboration in the digital twins community.
+  The second edition of DIGITA will take place in Pisa, Italy, in 2026, continuing the tradition of fostering innovation and collaboration in the digital twins community.
   [DIGITA26 Website](https://digita-percom.github.io/2026/) (coming soon)